The Fabulous Baker Boys: Filming

 Principal photography began on December 5, 1988, and was completed over the course of two months by March 1989.
 The film had a production budget of $11.5 million.
 Although primarily set in Seattle, Washington, The Fabulous Baker Boys was mostly filmed in Los Angeles, California.
 Kloves consulted with production designer Jeffery Townsend to retain the melancholy Seattle atmosphere on the Los Angeles set.
-Some scenes were shot at the Ambassador Hotel, with its Coconut Grove nightclub being used for several nighttime scenes.
+Some scenes were shot at the Ambassador Hotel, with its Cocoanut Grove nightclub being used for several nighttime scenes.
 The hotel itself was permanently closed in 1989, shortly after filming concluded.
 The Greystone Mansion was used for several exterior shots.
 The Millennium Biltmore Hotel also served as a location for some of the film's interior scenes and musical sequences, including "Makin' Whoopee", which was shot in its Crystal Ballroom.
 Pfeiffer was originally hesitant to film the scene in which her character sings "Makin' Whoopee" on top of Jack's grand piano.
 Fearing audiences would find her laughable, she attempted to talk her way out of the scene the day before it was shot, but Kloves persisted.
 The sequence was choreographed by Peggy Holmes, her first solo choreographing job.
 Pfeiffer received only one choreography lesson in preparation for the musical number, and wore knee and elbow pads during rehearsals.
 The scene ultimately required six hours to film; trying to appear graceful atop the slippery piano surface proved challenging for Pfeiffer, particularly when she steps down from the piano onto its keys without looking down at her feet.
 Wanting Susie's wardrobe to accurately depict clothes she could realistically afford, costume designer Lisa Jensen sourced most of Pfeiffer's costumes from discount and vintage clothing stores throughout California, for less than $100 each.
 Although Pfeiffer's character is intended to appear sexy, Jensen opted not to simply rely on revealing clothing but rather play "hide and seek" with her body, explaining that Susie avoids clothes that are "obviously sexy".
 Pfeiffer's red evening gown worn during the "Makin' Whoopee" scene was the only dress Jensen designed herself.
 Fashion designer Ronaldus Shamask designed the black cocktail dress purchased for Susie's first performance, which Jensen tailored to appear skin-tight on Pfeiffer.